SJ-Gibbs/SJ-Gibbs/README.md

 - 👋 Hi, I’m @SJ-Gibbs
 - I’m interested in all aspect of software development particularly DevOps
 - I’m currently learning java, HTML and javascript
-- I’m looking to collaborate on any beginner projects they have the opportunity for learning and advancement of skills
+- I’m looking to consildate my learning and reach a intermediate to advanced level on competency
-- 📫 How to reach me ...